-Name and Place of Principal Occupation(s) Became a Director or Beneficially Owned Directly or Indirectly or Over Which Control or Direction is Residence (for the past 5 years or more) Officer Exercised David Ingram Ontario, Canada President and Chief Executive Officer of easyhome Ltd. since May 24, 2001.
-Prior to that, Mr. Ingram was Executive Vice-President and Chief Operating Officer of easyhome Ltd. since December 2000.
+David Ingram Ontario, Canada President and Chief Executive Officer of goeasy Ltd. since May 24, 2001.
+Prior to that, Mr. Ingram was Executive Vice-President and Chief Operating Officer of goeasy Ltd. since December 2000.
 Prior to that Mr. Ingram was an executive with Kingfisher plc (a retail conglomerate) in the United Kingdom.
 He is also Vice Chair and a Trustee of the Boys & Girls Club of Canada Foundation and a Member of the Foundation's Strategic Team.
-December 2000 291,476 David Lewis (1)(2)(3) Ontario, Canada Corporate Director.
+December 2000 349,056 David Lewis (1)(2)(3) Ontario, Canada Corporate Director.
 Mr. Lewis is a former Chairman and CEO of Continental Bank of Canada.
 August 1993 92,900 David Appel (1)(2)(3) Ontario, Canada Corporate Director.
 Mr. Appel has had a career in law, business, and government service, and is a director of a number of charitable organizations.
 Mr. Appel is a member of the Quebec Bar.
 August 2010 94,855 Sean Morrison (1)(2) British Columbia, Canada Corporate Director.
 Mr. Morrison is the Co-Founder and a Managing Partner of Maxam Capital Corporation and the Chief Executive Officer of Diversified Royalty Corp.
 Prior to forming Maxam, Mr. Morrison was a partner at Capital West Partners, a Vancouver-based investment banking firm.
 Mr. Morrison is a Chartered Accountant.
-January 2012 1,139,013 David Thomson (1)(2)(3) Ontario, Canada Corporate Director.
+January 2012 45,944 David Thomson (1)(2)(3) Ontario, Canada Corporate Director.
 Mr. Thomson is a former President of Great West Life Properties.
 Prior to joining Great West, he was Executive Vice President of Oxford Development Group.
 He is Chairman of the Toronto Dominion Bank Private Giving Foundation.
-January 2012 5,000 Karen Basian Ontario, Canada Corporate Director.
+January 2012 5,000 Karen Basian (1)(2)(3) Ontario, Canada Corporate Director.
 Ms. Basian is the Co-Founder and CEO of Beehive5, and is also the Managing Director of Newtopia and a Principal at Firefly Strategy Capital Inc., a strategy consulting and financial advisory firm.
 Ms. Basian is a Chartered Accountant and has an M.B.A. from IMD in Lausanne, Switzerland.
-November 2014 - Steven Goertz Ontario, Canada Senior Vice-President and Chief Financial Officer of easyhome Ltd. Mr. Goertz was Vice President, Finance, for Sobeys Ontario from 2003 to 2009.
+November 2014 10,000 Steven Goertz Ontario, Canada Executive Vice-President and Chief Financial Officer of goeasy Ltd. Mr. Goertz was Vice President, Finance, for Sobeys Ontario from 2003 to 2009.
 Prior to that, Mr. Goertz was Vice President, Finance for Maple Leaf Foods Inc. from 1999 to 2003.
 Mr. Goertz is a Chartered Accountant and holds an Honours Degree, Bachelor of Mathematics from the University of Waterloo.
-August 2009 20,000 David Maries New York, U.S.A.
-Senior Vice-President, Marketing, and Merchandising of easyhome Ltd. Mr. Maries was a divisional manager with Rent-A-Center Inc. in the USA from 1997 to 2001.
-Prior to that, Mr. Maries held various operational and marketing positions for Thorn Europe, based out of the UK.
-May 2001 133,315
+August 2009 69,203 Jason Mullins Ontario, Canada Mr. Mullins is the Executive Vice-President and Chief Operating Officer having joined goeasy Ltd. in 2010.
+Previously Mr. Mullins was the Senior Vice President Operations for the company's easyfinancial business.
+Mr. Mullins has an extensive career in financial services coming to the Company in 2010 from Mogo Finance Technology where he was Vice President of Sales and Operations.
+He has held previous operations management roles at CIBC and Allied International Credit, and has an MBA from the Ivey School of Business at the University of Western Ontario.
+April 2011 6,750 Andrea Fiederer Ontario, Canada Senior Vice-President and Chief Marketing Officer of goeasy Ltd. Ms. Fiederer joined goeasy in January of 2015.
+Prior to joining goeasy, Ms. Fiederer held senior marketing roles at Mobilicity and XM Satellite Radio.
+Ms. Fiederer has also held roles at TELUS and BearingPoint where she worked as a Management Consultant.
+She has a Master of Business Administration from the Schulich School of Business and a Bachelor of Commerce degree from McGill University.
+January 2015 -